BestTimesToVisit.com Logo

 packing

-Pack layers, as the weather can change quickly, especially in the mountains.
-Comfortable walking shoes are essential for exploring cobblestone streets in towns like Kotor and hiking in national parks.
-Don't forget swimwear – Montenegro has stunning beaches along the Adriatic coast.
+Pack layers, as the weather can change quickly, especially between the coast and the mountains.
+Comfortable walking shoes are essential for exploring cobblestone streets and hiking trails, and don't forget swimwear for the Adriatic Sea or the many beautiful lakes.

 safety